 In the morning, you hike once again up to Saga La and then follow the ridge up and down to 13,200' (you may be able to catch a glimpse of Taktsang Monastery from here).
 Continue steeply through dwarf rhododendron to 13,700' and down through narrow grazing paths.
 Camp at Ningula in rhododendron forest from where you have beautiful view of the peaks of Jhomolhari and JichuDrakye.

 Hiking Time: 5-6 hours

 Overnight at Camp

 Continue climbing up to Kung Karpo at 13,500', with views of the mountains and both valleys again (weather permitting).
 Descend and traverse toward the Chele La (13,080').
-Along the way, you pass a place where Mahayana Buddhists offer their newborn child to God; the Bhutanese do not participate in cremation and believe that if they offer their child to the God after their death, they will be born again very soon.
+Along the way, you pass a place where Mahayana Buddhists offer their newborn child to God; the Bhutanese do not participate in cremation and believe that if they offer their child to God after their death, they will be born again very soon.
 All day today, you will have clear views of the mountains and the Paro and Haa Valleys (weather permitting).
-Once at the Chele La, you meet our bus and drive two hours to Paro.
-(6-7 hours hiking, 2-hour drive.)
+Once at the Chele La, you meet our vehicle and drive two hours to Paro.

 5.0 / 2 Reviews

 I came to know about Bhutan Inbound through one of my friends who have just recently come from Bhutan.
 I wanted to do a short trek while in Bhutan whereby I could be close to mountains,not touristic and at the same time where I could get an opportunity to meet the authentic Bhutanese local.